HomeBlog

 • A standard car allowance is a flat-rate amount of money employees receive monthly for their business driving expenses.
 It's pretty convenient and doesn't require crunching numbers.
 But, since it's taxable, employees will have to give 30% to 40% of the sum they receive to the IRS.

 • Mileage reimbursement is a monthly payment that consists of mileage multiplied by the standard IRS rate.
 It requires accurate mileage tracking and evidence that employees are compensated for business miles only.
-The IRS increased its standard rates as of July 1, 2022, to compensate for an increase in gas prices.
-Now employers can offset 62.5 cents per mile driven for business purposes.
-This is 4 cents more than in the previous six months.
+The IRS increased its standard rates as of January 1, 2024, to compensate for increased gas prices.
+Now employers can offset 67 cents per mile driven for business purposes.
+This is up 1.5 cents compared to the rate set for the year 2023.

 Since all the methods we discussed above, including company gas cards for employees, have some downsides, let's explore your best options.
 Of course, we'll take both your and your employees' best interests into account.